 Four ways to submit your income tax return

-You can file your income tax return using paper-based guides and forms available free of charge in the branches of Canada Post and Desjardins Credit Union from February to April.
+You can file your income tax return using paper-based guides and forms available free of charge online at www.cra-arc.gc.ca or www.revenuquebec.ca.
+You can print them out or order paper copies that will be delivered to you by mail.
 Once completed, mail them to the appropriate income agency, Canada Revenue Agency or Quebec Revenue Agency.

 You can complete your income tax return by using a tax software.
+Please note that when you first apply, you can use software to complete the return, but you can’t submit it online: you have to print it out and submit it by mail.
 Here are some suggestions:

 You can also ask an accountant or a company specialised in income taxes to prepare and file your income tax return.
-These organization, while professional and fast, will charge you higher fees.
+These organizations, while professional and fast, will charge you higher fees.

 *Please note that the softwares and companies named above are for information purposes only.
 Université Laval does not recommend any specific organisation.